NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

-If you would like to contribute as a developer to this project, please see (in addition to the rest of this guide) the scientific and technical documentation included with this release:
+If you would like to contribute as a developer to this project, please see (in addition to the rest of this guide) the scientific and technical documentation included with this release for both the SCM and the CCPP:

 https://dtcenter.org/community-code/common-community-physics-package-ccpp/documentation